As an Amazon Associate I earn from qualifying purchases.

 Anaheim Chili’s: These are mildly hot, I don’t even think they are hot if picked when green, but let them turn red on the vine, and they are much hotter!
 I like these in all types of Mexican dishes.

-Black Hungarian: I grew some of these for a customer who bought starts from me last year, but I didn’t keep any for myself.
-I plan to keep a couple this year!
+Black Hungarian: I grew some of these for a customer who bought starts from me last year, and they are a new favorite!
 These are also mildly hot and are black in color.

 Bangles Mix: These are great little peppers perfect for the lunch box or for snacking and come in red, orange or chocolate color.